-- 4.1 The Peak District National Park Authority (PDNPA) is responsible for planning but most other services, including housing, are provided by Derbyshire Dales District Council (DDDC). - 4.2 PDNPA's duty to conserve and enhance the National Park produces a different strategic planning context for addressing housing issues than outside the Park's boundary.
+4.1 The Peak District National Park Authority (PDNPA) is responsible for planning but Derbyshire Dales District Council (DDDC) is the housing authority.

+4.2 PDNPA's duty to conserve and enhance the National Park produces a different strategic planning context for addressing housing issues than outside the Park's boundary.
 There are no housing targets and open market housing simply to meet demand is not permitted.
-However as an exception to the strategic principle that all types of development should be constrained, policy does allow 'affordable housing to address local needs' on previously undeveloped land in or on the edge of some settlements (including Bakewell), and open market housing in order to achieve conservation or enhancement of the National Park (for example on previously developed land.) - 4.3 Census and housing market data, housing needs surveys and community consultation have demonstrated the following issues that the Neighbourhood Plan seeks to address: - insufficient affordable homes - unaffordability and lack of market housing options for those not qualifying for affordable homes, including a lack of private starter homes - an ageing population (that could have difficulty, due to the hilly terrain, accessing the town's facilities) - second and holidays homes adding to the problem of affordability - 4.4 Census data (2011) shows the parish of Bakewell has a population of 3,722 in 1,954 properties comprising 1,338 owner-occupied, 203 private rented, 68 second homes, 49 holiday lets, and 296 affordable homes.
-Recent analysis undertaken for PDNPA by Edge Analytics11 notes a decline in the National Park's overall population and a marked shift to an older population.
-Bakewell, as the only town in the National Park, must take this into account.
+However as an exception to the strategic principle that all types of development should be constrained, policy does allow 'affordable housing to address local needs' on previously undeveloped land in or on the edge of some settlements (including Bakewell), and open market housing in order to achieve conservation or enhancement of the National Park (for example on previously developed land.)
+DDDC Local Plan does have a housing target (6,684 for the period 2013/14 - 2032/33) and development in Bakewell 'counts' towards this.

+4.3 The Housing Needs Survey for Bakewell14 (containing census and housing market data) and community consultation have demonstrated the following issues that the Neighbourhood Plan seeks to address:

+- insufficient affordable homes - unaffordability and lack of market housing options for those not qualifying for affordable homes, including a lack of private starter homes - an ageing population (that could have difficulty, due to the hilly terrain, accessing the town's facilities) - second and holidays homes adding to the problem of affordability

+4.4 Census data (2011)15 shows the parish of Bakewell has a population of 3,722.
+There are 1,954 properties comprising:

+- 1,338 owner-occupied

+- 203 private rented

+- 68 second homes

+- 49 holiday lets

+- 296 affordable homes

+4.5 Recent analysis undertaken for PDNPA by Edge Analytics16 notes a decline in the National Park's overall population and a marked shift to an older population.
 The report states: